-This OPN describes the NCDOL Occupational Safety and Health Division - Special Emphasis Program (SEP) for all inspections of Long Term Care (LTC) Facilities (NAICS 623110, Nursing Care Facilities; 623210, Residential Mental Retardation Facilities; and 623311, Continuing Care Retirement Communities.)
+This OPN describes the NCDOL Occupational Safety and Health Division - Special Emphasis Program (SEP) for all inspections of Long Term Care (LTC) Facilities in NAICS 623000 (NAICS 623110 - Nursing Care Facilities; 623210 - Residential Mental Retardation Facilities; 623220 - Residential Mental Health and Substance Abuse Facilities; 623311 - Continuing Care Retirement Communities; 623312 - Homes for the Elderly; and 623990 - Other Residential Care Facilities.)

-The SEP has a primary focus on the major hazards prevalent in LTC facilities, specifically, ergonomic stressors relating to resident handling; exposure to blood and other potentially infectious materials; exposure to tuberculosis; and slips, trips, and falls.
+The SEP has a primary focus on the major hazards prevalent in LTC facilities, specifically, ergonomic stressors relating to resident handling; exposure to blood and other potentially infectious materials; exposure to tuberculosis; slips, trips, and falls; and workplace violence.
 However, as detailed in the Field Operations Manual (FOM), when the CSHO becomes aware of additional hazards, the scope of the inspection will be expanded to include those hazards.
 Note that this SEP addresses only enforcement-related procedures.
 Voluntary guidelines published by OSHA will not be used as a basis for citations issued under this SEP.